A Scientist's Pink Cast Leads To Discovery About How The Brain Responds To Disability

 The study, published online in the journal Neuron, shows that "within a few days, we can rearrange some of the most fundamental, most basic functional relationships of the brain," Dosenbach says.
 It suggests it is possible to reverse brain changes caused by disuse of a limb after a stroke or brain injury.

-The results of the study appear to support the use of something called constraint-induced movement therapy (CIMT), which helps people – usually children — regain the use of a disabled arm or hand by constraining the other, healthy limb with a sling, splint, or cast.
+The results of the study appear to support the use of something called constraint-induced movement therapy, or CIMT, which helps people – usually children — regain the use of a disabled arm or hand by constraining the other, healthy limb with a sling, splint or cast.

 Previous studies of CIMT have produced mixed results, in part because they focused on brain changes associated with increased use of a disabled arm, Dosenbach says.
 "We looked at the effect of actually not using an arm because we thought that was a much more powerful intervention," he says.

-The study adds to the evidence that CIMT works by changing the brain, says Lynne Gauthier, an associate professor of physical therapy and kinesiology at UMass Lowell.
+The study adds to the evidence that CIMT works by changing the brain, says Lynne Gauthier, an associate professor of physical therapy and kinesiology at the University of Massachusetts Lowell.
 "Even though it's an intensive program where they're training the arm, you're really training the brain, not the arm," she says.

 The discovery of the pulses that maintain unused motor circuits should allay some fears about using CIMT on children, Gauthier says.
 "Therapists have expressed concern [about] what's going to happen if you restrain that stronger arm for two weeks," she says.
 "Is that going to affect their normal development?
 And what this study shows is that it probably won't."

-Dosenbach says the experiment came about because he often prescribes CIMT for young patients who have an arm that is partially paralyzed as the result of a stroke, illness, or traumatic brain injury.
+Dosenbach says the experiment came about because he often prescribes CIMT for young patients who have an arm that is partially paralyzed as the result of a stroke, illness or traumatic brain injury.

 "You put their good arm, their more functional arm, in a full-arm cast all the way down to their fingertips to force them to use the other side," he says.